 While thinking on this I remembered something about myself.
 Years ago I worked for Starbucks, and at one point, being part of the management team, I was put in charge of training new partners.
-I remember getting frustrated as a teacher.
-The one explaining the how and why.
+I remember getting frustrated as a teacher, the one explaining the how and why.
 I mean, making a coffee drink sounds simple, right?
-But not to me.
+Not to me.
 My goal, and the company’s, was to craft a beverage as quickly and efficiently as possible.
-All the while making a connection with the customer.
+At the same time we were to make connections with the customers.

 As I think of parenting, I remember this.
 I get scared to death that I over-explain or even over-simplify.

 That’s the point for me as a parent.
 It’s the Holy Spirit who does the job of opening the eyes of understanding.
 My job as a parent is to know my God as I study to show myself approved.
 It’s to be ready to give an answer with meekness and fear.

 2 Timothy 2:15 says, “Be diligent to present yourself approved to God, a worker who does not need to be ashamed, rightly dividing the word of truth.”

 It takes faith, because it’s out of my control—and this can tempt me to worry.